 Measurement sounding phase

 A non-AP STA, acting as a sensing initiator, shall initiate a non-TB sensing measurement instance by transmitting a Sensing NDP Announcement frame addressed to the AP, followed by an SI2SR NDP after SIFS.
-The non-AP STA shall transmit the SI2SR NDP with the same bandwidth as the PPDU car-rying the Sensing NDP Announcement frame(#564).
+The non-AP STA shall transmit the SI2SR NDP with the same bandwidth as the PPDU carrying the Sensing NDP Announcement frame(#564).
 In response to the correctly received Sensing NDP Announcement frame addressed to itself, SIFS after the SI2SR NDP, the AP shall transmit an SR2SI NDP to the non-AP STA.
 The AP shall transmit the SR2SI NDP with the same bandwidth as the PPDU carrying the Sensing NDP Announcement frame(#564).

+The non-AP STA transmitting the SI2SR NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the same value as the TXVECTOR parameter CH_BANDWIDTH in the preceding Sensing NDP Announcement frame.
+An AP transmitting an SR2SI NDP shall set the TXVECTOR parameter CH_BANDWIDTH to the bandwidth of the Sensing NDP Announcement frame and/or the SI2SR NDP; which are obtained from the RXVECTOR parameter CH_BANDWIDTH of the Sensing NDP Announcement frame or the SI2SR NDP respectively.
+For the Sensing NDP Announcement frame, when not received in an HE/VHT/HT PPDU, the bandwidth is obtained from the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT when the Sensing NDP Announcement frame is received in a non-HT duplicate PPDU and is 20 MHz when the Sensing NDP Announcement frame is received in a non-HT PPDU.
+The allowed bandwidths for the Sensing NDP Announcement frames, SI2SR NDP and SR2SI NDP, shall be less than or equal to the Sensing Assigned Max Bandwidth(#5).

-If the non-AP STA is only the sensing transmitter, the Sensing NDP Announcement frame should con-figure the SR2SI NDP to be transmitted with minimum possible length with one LTF symbol.
+If the non-AP STA is only the sensing transmitter, the Sensing NDP Announcement frame should configure the SR2SI NDP to be transmitted with minimum possible length with one LTF symbol.
 If the non-AP STA is only the sensing receiver, the Sensing NDP Announcement frame should configure the SI2SR NDP to be transmitted with minimum possible length with one LTF symbol.

-When a PPDU bandwidth is less than or equal to 160 MHz, the format of both the SI2SR NDP and SR2SI NDP in a non-TB sensing measurement instance shall be a HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP)(Motion 189).
+When the bandwidth of the PPDU carrying the sensing NDP Annoucnement frame is less than or equal to 160 MHz, the format of both the SI2SR NDP and SR2SI NDP shall be a HE Ranging NDP, as described in 27.3.18a.1 (HE Ranging NDP)(Motion 189).
+If the non-AP STA is a sensing transmitter, the STA shall set the SI2SR NSTS subffield and the SI2SR Rep subfield in the STA Info field of the Sensing NDP Announcement frame to be less than or equal to the value of Sensing Assigned SI2SR STS and Sensing Assigned SI2SR Rep respectively.
+If the non-AP STA is a sensing receiver, the STA shall set the SR2SI NSTS subfield and the SR2SI Rep subfield in the STA Info field of the Sensing NDP Announcement frame to be less than or equal to the value of Sensing Assigned SR2SI STS and Sensing Assigned SR2SI Rep respectively.

-NOTE—In a non-TB sensing measurement instance, 320 MHz operation is not supported(Motion 189).
+NOTE—In non-TB sensing measurement instance, 320 MHz operation is not supported(Motion 189).

-TGbf editor: insert the following section :
+TGbf editor: insert the following section (#5):